Rockjumper Wildlife Tours: Destination: Ugandaprevious page

 Our 12-day Ultimate Primates & Big Game adventure begins as we depart Entebbe, on the shores of the mighty Lake Victoria, for Kibale Forest which lies east of the snowcapped Ruwenzori Mountains and protects a diverse array of primates.
 This is one of the best places in the world to see Chimpanzees and we will dedicate a whole day to searching the forest for an encounter with these, our closest relative.
 We can also expect an impressive array of other primates here and we often record up to 10 different species in a single day!

 Leaving the verdant Kibale Forest behind us we journey to Queen Elizabeth National Park.
-Protecting the entire Ugandan shores of Lake Edward and the western shores of Lake George, this vast reserve boasts impressive crater scenery, expansive grasslands, tropical forests and large herds of Elephant, Buffalo and antelope as well as the famed tree-climbing Lions of the region.
+Protecting the entire Ugandan shores of Lake Edward and the western shores of Lake George, this vast reserve boasts impressive crater scenery, expansive grasslands, tropical forests and large herds of African Elephant, African Buffalo and various antelope species as well as the famed tree-climbing Lions of the region.

 Our next destination is Buhoma, headquarters of the famous Bwindi Impenetrable Forest.
 Here, in the riches of the Rwenzori Mountains, one finds healthy populations of some of the planet’s last remaining Mountain Gorillas.
-In the expert and friendly company of our local guides, we will climb the forested trails to a family unit in the hope of getting to observe a family group for an hour – this is a rare privilege indeed, rated by many to be the greatest wildlife experience on the planet.
+In the expert and friendly company of our local guides, we will climb the forested trails where we will have the opportunity to spend an hour with a family group of Gorillas – this is a rare privilege indeed and is rated by many to be the greatest wildlife experience on the planet.

-Close to the Tanzanian border, our final destination is Lake Mburo, geographically part of the southern savannas, and here we will enjoy viewing the likes of typically southern species like Eland, Burchell’s Zebra and Impala, all of which do not feature in other Ugandan reserves.
+Close to the Tanzanian border, our final destination is Lake Mburo National Park, geographically part of the southern savannas, and here we will enjoy viewing the likes of typically southern species such as Eland, Burchell’s Zebra and Impala, all of which do not feature in other Ugandan reserves.